BRUHegg/flightplan-graphics/README.md

 ## Getting started

-This plugin uses [libnav](https://github.com/BRUHegg/libnav), cairo, gtk and freetype libraries.
+This app uses [libnav](https://github.com/BRUHegg/libnav), cairo, gtk and freetype libraries.
 Make sure you have these installed before you proceed any further.

 ### Compiling on linux/mac: